kwbunker/PHYS-3330-Scratch/lab4.md

 $$A_0 f_0=G_0 f_B = f_T$$

-In words, this very important formula says that the gain-bandwidth product $G_0f_B$ equals the unity gain frequency $f_T$.
-Thus if an op-amp has a unity gain frequency $f_T$ of 1 MHz, it can be used to make a non-inverting amplifier with a gain of one and a bandwidth of 1 MHz, or with a gain of 10 and a bandwidth of 100 kHz, *etc.* We will consider what this means for the transfer function as a function of frequency on a Bode plot.
+In words, this very important formula says that the gain-bandwidth product, $G_0f_B$, equals the unity gain frequency, $f_T$.
+Thus if an op-amp has a unity gain frequency, $f_T$, of 1 MHz, it can be used to make a non-inverting amplifier with a gain of one and a bandwidth of 1 MHz, or with a gain of 10 and a bandwidth of 100 kHz, *etc.* We will consider what this means for the transfer function as a function of frequency on a Bode plot.

 # Useful Readings